Eduardo-Mellado013/twitter_coronavirus/README.md

 Coronavirus Twitter Analysis
 ============================

 This project analyzes geotagged tweets from 2020 to monitor the spread of the coronavirus on social media.
-It uses a MapReduce framework to process a very large dataset of tweets (approximately 1.1 billion tweets from 2020) to extract meaningful trends about the pandemic.
+It uses a MapReduce framework to process a very large dataset of tweets (approximately 1.1 billion tweets from 2020) to extract meaningful social media trends relating to the pandemic.

-**Learning Objectives:**
+**Project Learning Objectives:**
 - Work with large-scale datasets.
 - Process multilingual text.
 - Use the MapReduce divide-and-conquer paradigm to write parallel code.